Skip to content

 Phase 6: Cardinality Estimation

-Estimates distinct value counts for candidate columns using T-SQL passthrough:
+Estimates distinct value counts for candidate columns using batched T-SQL passthrough — one query per table covering all candidate columns:

 SELECT COUNT_BIG(*) AS total,